jalberse/CLIP-to-onnx-converter/README.md

 * take advantage of ONNX performance
 * to simplify distributing and running these models on client machines with different architectures (abstracted under the ONNX runtime).
-* and to call the model from another language, such as in Rust with ORT.
+* and to call the model from another language, such as in Rust with ORT (though it can be used anywhere the ONNX runtime is supported).

 So, we'd like to export everything necessary to accomplish these 3 model functions as distinct ONNX graphs + tensor data.
 This project provides that export.